San Diego Parental Kidnapping Lawyers

 That is why it is important to have an experienced attorney at your side to ensure your rights to see your child are upheld and that your child remains safe from abduction.
-Our San Diego family law firm has dealt with many cases involving child abduction in our 45 plus years of experience.
+Our San Diego family law firm has dealt with many cases involving child abduction in our over four decades of experience.
 If your child has been abducted by a parent, you have legal options.
 Contact Huguenor Mattis, A.P.C. today at (858) 458-9500.

 Parental kidnapping is when a parent refuses to return a child in violation of a child custody order.
 This can take many forms, from ignoring the rules of a child custody plan to abducting a child from their school or home, and is often the result of a disagreement regarding the distribution of custody.
 One parent may feel that they deserve sole custody or that joint custody is improperly allocated between parents.
 What ever the reason for the disagreement, child abduction is illegal and can lead to swift action from the court.

 The court may become involved if one parent: